jhu-ip/cs220-f25/syllabus.md

 **Computer Issues**

-Student laptop repair is available in the Technology Store, Levering Hall Sherwood Room (113) Monday-Friday from 9:00am-5:00pm.
-Please contact 410-516-0448 or <techstore@jhu.edu> for questions.
+Student laptop repair is available in the Technology Store, located within JHU's Campus Store, 33rd & St. Paul St. Please contact 410-516-0448 or <techstore@jhu.edu> for questions.
 More info at [Information Technology Services & Support](https://studentaffairs.jhu.edu/computing/services-support/).

 Additionally, the Center for Student Success and Student Outreach and Support maintain a [Laptop Loaner Program](https://cm.maxient.com/reportingform.php?JohnsHopkinsUniv&layout_id=11), which is open to all KSAS and WSE undergraduate students.